abhriyaroy/MovieD/README.md

 ## Acknowledgements
 A big thanks to [TMDB](https://www.themoviedb.org/?language=en-US) for providing the amazing API from where the movies are sourced.<br>
-The UI was inspired from this awesome [Design work](https://dribbble.com/shots/8257559-Movie-2-0) on Dribble
+The UI was inspired from this awesome [design](https://dribbble.com/shots/8257559-Movie-2-0) on Dribble

 ## About the Author